Jakob Christmann: Life

 After the return of the Reformed faith to the Electorate of the Palatinate, Christmann returned to Heidelberg to serve on the faculty of the Collegium Sapientiae in 1584.
 After some internal debate about the location of the chair, Christmann was appointed professor of Hebrew at the university in 1585.
 He compiled a catalog of the manuscripts of Guillaume Postel (1510–1581), located since 1551 at Heidelberg Castle.
 In 1590 he published a Latin translation of the astronomy of Al-Farghani.
 In 1609 at the urging of Elector Frederick IV, he was appointed Europe's second professor for the Arabic language.

+He died on 16 June 1613 in Heidelberg, at the age of 58.

 Copernicus manuscript

 A De revolutionibus manuscript of Nicolaus Copernicus passed via Rheticus to others and was marked on 19 December 1603 by Christmann with Nicolai Copernick Canonici Varmiensis in Borussia Germaniae mathematici … ("of Canon Nicolaus Copernick from Warmia in Prussia of Germany, of the mathematician …").
-Since 1953 it is located in Cracow in the Jagiellonian library (Signatur: Ms. BJ.
+Since 1953 it is located in Kraków in the Jagiellonian library (Signatur: Ms. BJ.
 10 000) and is accessible online.